Relocation of Serbian industry during the Informbiro period: Background

 After the Partisans took over control of Serbia after WWII, they moved numerous factories from Serbia to other parts of Yugoslavia.
 The communists cited the Resolution of the Informbirou as the reasoning.

 The followers of Informbiro were from the ranks of Montenegrins, Serbs in Bosnia and Serbia proper, and in a smaller extent Croats and Slovenians.
 According to some sources the real reason was not to prevent those factories to fall in hands of Soviet enemies, but to punish Serbia for "Greater Serbian nationalism" by causing major economic damage to it.
-Using old communist prejudices about privileged position of Serbia within Kingdom of Yugoslavia were among the reasons for Serbia, along with Slovenia, to be programmed for the slowest industrial development.
+Using old communist prejudices about privileged position of Serbia within Kingdom of Yugoslavia were among the reasons for Serbia, to be programmed for the slowest industrial development.
 Although some industries were moved to Serbia from other republics, the balance shows that 43% industry moved out of Serbia more than moved into Serbia.

 CIA reported that plan of Yugoslav leaders to move factories from Serbia to Slovenia, supported by Slovenian and Croatian communists, met opposition of Serb and Montenegrin communists and that Tito supported Slovenian and Croatian communists.